Mason at Indiana University

 usernamewith your IU Network ID username).
 Access to

 /N/dc2/projectsrequires an allocation.
-For details, see Data Capacitor II and DCWAN.
+For details, see The Data Capacitor II and DCWAN high-speed file systems at Indiana University.
 Files in shared scratch space more than 60 days old are periodically purged, following user notification.

 Note: The Data Capacitor II (DC2) high-speed, high-capacity, storage facility for very large data sets replaces the former Data Capacitor file system, which was decommissioned January 7, 2014.
 The DC2 scratch file system (

 /N/dc2/scratch) is mounted on Big Red II, Quarry, and Mason.
 Project directories on the former Data Capacitor were migrated to DC2 by UITS before the system was decommissioned.
 All data on the Data Capacitor scratch file system (